Canal des Pangalanes: Construction

-Initial expansion and maintenance of Canal des Pangalanes during the time of the Merina monarchy (c.
-1540–1897), involved cutting through outcrops to connect areas.
-Significant expansions of the canal were undertaken by France with the support of Joseph Gallieni during the French colonial period between 1896 and 1904 to increase trade, provide a means to supply troops that were located inland, and to provide a safe route for cargo boats destined for Toamasina compared to traveling along the coast of the Indian Ocean.
+Initial construction of the canal was undertaken by France under gouverneur Joseph Gallieni during the French colonial period between 1896 and 1904 to increase trade, provide a means to supply troops that were located inland, and to provide a safe route for cargo boats destined for Toamasina compared to traveling along the coast of the Indian Ocean.
 By 1901, an uninterrupted canal existed between Toamasina and Andevoranto, which extended 95 km.

 Additional construction from 1949 to 1957, cost over 800 million CFA francs to complete.
 Part of this project included the 570 million CFA franc construction of a river port at Toamasina and improvements to the canal for 30 km from Toamasina to south of Ivondro, which was completed in 1953.

 Further work after World War II enabled 30-ton barges to travel between Tamatave and Vatomandry, a distance of 160 km.